Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Spontaneous & Accidental Fires & Lightning Strikes

-Champion concurred with Easton’s statement that fire could devastate lives completely; ‘fire was one of the greatest threats to communities prior to the modern period, most major towns and cities in England suffered at least one major catastrophe.’
-Unable to come to terms with misfortune, some inhabitants suspected that the fires were the result of supernatural acts, most specifically malevolent acts of witchcraft.
+The fear of fire continued to be a very real threat right up to the 19th and 20th centuries.
+In former times, and unable to come to terms with misfortune, some inhabitants suspected that the fires were the result of supernatural acts, most specifically malevolent acts of witchcraft.

-He illustrates the point by referring to the 16th century woodcut, ‘Hort an new schrecklich abenthewr Von den unholden ungehewr‘, wherein a burning house is surrounded by witches; elsewhere, ‘cancelled out’ Marian Marks on the fireplace lintel permit witches to enter a chimney.
-He concluded that burn marks also possess a direct apotropaic function as they, ‘both denied witches entry to the building via the portal onto which the marks were scorched and at the same time inoculated the timbers from further burning’ (Champion 2017b:13).
+The 16th century woodcut, ‘Hort an new schrecklich abenthewr Von den unholden ungehewr‘, depicts a burning house surrounded by parading witches; elsewhere, ‘cancelled out’ Marian marks on the fireplace lintel appear permit witches to enter a chimney.
+Champion concluded that burn marks may also possess a direct apotropaic function as they, ‘both denied witches entry to the building via the portal onto which the marks were scorched and at the same time inoculated the timbers from further burning’ (Champion 2017b:13).

 British Museum.
 Accession No.1880,0710.582